StyraInc/regal/docs/language-server.md

   src={require('./assets/lsp/evalcodelensprint.png').default}
   alt="Screenshot of evaluation with print call performed via code lens"/>

 Policy evaluation often depends on **input**.
-This can be provided via an `input.json` file which Regal will search for first in the same directory as the policy file evaluated.
+This can be provided via an `input.json` or `input.yaml` file which Regal will search for first in the same directory as the policy file evaluated.
 If not found there, Regal will proceed to search each parent directory up until the workspace root directory.
-It is recommended to add `input.json` to your `.gitignore` file so that you can work freely with evaluation in any directory without having your input accidentally committed.
+It is recommended to add `input.json/yaml` to your `.gitignore` file so that you can work freely with evaluation in any directory without having your input accidentally committed.

 #### Editor support